-In July 1990, the General Assembly passed legislation establishing the Delaware's Hazardous Substance Cleanup Act (the "Act") 7 Del.
-C., c.
-91. The act establishes standards to follow to protect the public health and welfare of citizens and the environment of the state from releases of hazardous substances.
-The act also establishes a funding mechanism for the Hazardous Substance Cleanup Fund (the "Fund") which is from the gross receipts tax on certain petroleum products sold in the State of Delaware.
-The Division of Waste and Hazardous Substance within the Department of Natural Resources and Environmental Control (DNREC) is responsible for administering the Act.
+In July of 1990, the State of Delaware (the State) legislature passed, and the Governor signed, legislation establishing the State's "Hazardous Substance Cleanup Act" (HSCA) (the Act).
+This Act establishes standards to be followed to protect the public health and welfare of citizens and the environment of the State from releases of hazardous substances.
+The Act also provides a funding mechanism for the program.